Yes, I just totally rhymed, because it’s late and I might be a little slap-happy.

 The whole cost of the snowman is $12 and it looks like 100’s.

-It’s that time of year when I am in over-drive and I discover items we don’t have, no one sells, and I want!
+It’s that time of year when I am in over-drive and I discover items we don’t have, and no one seems to sell what I want!

 I built this shiny, pretty, 2 1/2 foot DIY Snowman in under 30 minutes.